 - Needs to be covered with a 15-minute thermal barrier

-Get the Owens Corning R-38 insulation at Lowe’s.
+Get the Owens Corning R-38 attic insulation at Lowe’s or The Home Depot.

 Affordable and effective, this natural cotton attic insulation by Frost King is 1 inch thick and measures 16 inches by 48 inches.
 Use one or more pieces of the insulation on attic walls, ceiling, and floors, or cut or rip up smaller pieces of insulation to fill in gaps around pipes, ducts, windows, and doors.